 June 17th, 2019.
 US citizens living overseas receive an automatic two month extension to file their taxes.

-Foreign account holders who crossed the $10,000 FBAR threshold are required to file a separate report with the US Treasury by October 15th, 2018.
+Foreign account holders who cross a $10,000 FBAR reporting threshold are required to file a separate report with the US Treasury by October 15th, 2019.

 What to do?